Freshwater Futures logo

 One of my early “holy shit” moments with GenAI was watching OpenAI’s Greg Brockman demo “napkin sketch to code” using GPT-4.
 This whole livestream is good but don’t miss the vision to code demo at 16:11.

-Again I suggest experimenting with various prompts to see if you can build something that does something interesting with an image input using OpenAI’s gpt-4-vision model or Claude-3 Opus.
-I’ve built a apple shortcut that describes an item so I can sell it on facebook marketplace, and I’ve prototyped a grading assistant for a teacher friend to help give feedback on student homework.
+Again I suggest experimenting with various prompts to see if you can come up with something that does something interesting with an image.
+Here are some ideas: I once built a apple shortcut app that used the OpenAI API to describe a picture of a household objects so I could sell them on facebook marketplace more quickly, and I’ve also prototyped a grading assistant for a teacher friend to help give feedback on student homework.
 Come up with a fun or useful use of vision and implement it.

 Keeping up with the firehose